• News

 Event house with 60 apartments

 Together with trans_city, we planned 5 buildings – an urban ensemble with high density and generous permeability at the Schanze.
 Our “Urban Hybrid” – sets a significant prelude to the new quarter with its robust building structure.
 The city block focuses on cooperative living and working and offers flexibly adaptable spaces for this purpose.
 The active ground floor zone is understood as a space for exchange within the block.
 A wide range of apartment types (58 in total), from micro-apartments to studio apartments, is speaking to an urban audience outside traditional family structures and to self-employed people working in cooperative networks – such as microbusinesses.
-The building structure of “the Event House” and the 2.8m ceiling height allows a high degree of flexibility of use and resilience.
+The building structure of “the Event House” and the 2,8m ceiling height allows a high degree of flexibility of use and resilience.

-Landscape Architecture: Carla Lo Landschaftsarchitektur
+Landscape Partner: Carla Lo

 Social Sustainability: Martina Jauschneg